George Catlin (political scientist): Academic

-After the war he received his M.A. at Oxford and won three major prizes, including the Gladstone Prize and the Matthew Arnold prize in 1921 for his essay on the political thought of Thomas Hobbes entitled Thomas Hobbes as Philosopher, Publicist and Man of Letters.
+After the war he received a distinction in the Shortened Honours Course in History at Oxford in 1920, and won three major prizes, including the Gladstone Prize and the Matthew Arnold prize in 1921 for his essay on the political thought of Thomas Hobbes entitled Thomas Hobbes as Philosopher, Publicist and Man of Letters.
 He took up the relatively new field of political science.
-This was better established in the USA and at the invitation of the historian Wallace Notestein he began lecturing at Cornell University where he had the close association of Carl Becker.
+This was better established in the US and at the invitation of the historian Wallace Notestein he began lecturing at Cornell University where he had the close association of Carl Becker.
 There he completed his doctoral thesis, published in 1926 entitled The Science and Method of Politics.
 This was followed in 1929 by A Study of the Principles of Politics.
-He was an Assistant Professor of Politics at Cornell by the age of 28 and subsequently twice Acting chairman.
+He was an assistant professor of Politics at Cornell by the age of 28 and subsequently twice acting chairman.
 In 1926 he was appointed to be the director of the National Commission (Social Research Council) to study the impact of prohibition in the United States.
 His conclusions were subsequently published as a book.